 - A very direct way of owning a commodity.

 - The market is unpredictable and constantly fluctuating, and futures are vulnerable to these movements.
 Investing at the wrong time could lead to losses.

 - If you don’t act on futures within the specified period, they expire and are worth nothing.

-Compare providers for access to natural gas stocks and ETFs
+Compare more brokers to access natural gas stocks

 How much is natural gas worth now?